Fleas on Cats – Identification, Removal, and Prevention

 Why Kittens Should Stay with Their Breeder, Mom, and Siblings Until 3 Months Old

-This extra time with their mother and littermates helps kittens grow up healthy, confident, and well-socialized.
-They build strong immune systems, learn proper behavior, and adjust better when they join their new families.
+Responsible breeders, like PurrfectlyFold, keep kittens with their mother and littermates until 12–16 weeks to ensure they grow healthy, confident, and well-socialized.
+This time helps them develop strong immune systems, learn proper behavior, and adjust smoothly to their new homes.

 The Real Cost of Raising a Kitten When Mom Can’t Nurse: Our Experience with a Type B Queen